tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 I’m a contractor for the US Army, or was a contractor.
 I retired two years ago.
 My work was in mines, not gold mines or copper mines, but the kind that go boom.
 We were all part of a team that was working on mine detection.

-The upper management folk had run some war game scenarios and the strategists who are paid the big bucks came to a sobering conclusion: the United States’ future “aggressive engagements” would be with countries that loved deploying mines over long stretches of battle fields.
+Upper management had run war game scenarios and the strategists who are paid the big bucks came to a sobering conclusion: the United States’ future “aggressive engagements” would be with countries that loved deploying mines over long stretches of battlefields.

 And mines meant two things, troops get bogged down and can’t fight and troops lose limbs from encountering the nasty explosives.
-The truth is the powers-that-be didn’t care about the actual pain and suffering to the soldiers, but they did worry about the bad publicity from parents back home seeing their sons and daughters in wheelchairs and walking around with prosthetic limbs.
+The truth is the powers-that-be didn’t care about the actual pain and suffering to the soldiers, but they did worry about the bad publicity from parents back home, seeing their sons and daughters in wheelchairs and walking around with prosthetic limbs.

-The American people lose their taste for war when Jane and Johnny come home maimed.
+The American people lose their taste for war when Jane and Johnny come marching home maimed.

 So, me and my group were tasked to find more effective ways to uncover mines.
 We first looked at all the technical methods, using ground lidar, low-flying magnetic detecting drones, sonic resonance, etc. But they all were too expensive.
 Remember the big Defense Contracting Machine wants money in their pocket and not invested in our actual defense or battles.